Vladi Gubler

 Now when we create a task and specify a user, it will fetch the phone number automatically.

 Next, we add the action that will actually send the text message.
-Click on Design button in the ribbon, scroll down to Configure Business Logic section and click on Actions.
-Select Call web service action type and configure the general settings:
+Click on Design button in the ribbon, go over to Business Logic section and click on Actions.
+Select Call application or service action type and configure the general settings:

-The only important thing here is to make sure Run on events is set to New, that will ensure the action runs when an item is added to the list.
+The only important thing here is to make sure Run on events is set to Item is added and Item is modified, that will ensure the action runs when an item is added to the list or when Assigned To changes.

 • Add property mappings: